 KM Cat.
-View Storyline Evidence 87.5 В South Sixty Mile Road Historic access to placer mining 19th century placer mining claims continue Intergenerational continuity in claims ownership Mining practices and reclamation regulations - changing practices over time The evolution of the ToW from trail to wagon road to improved Highway Road construction to support mining - extension of ToW led to increased economic activity through placer mining and tourism 94 C North - Baldy Mountain/Mount Nolan scenic views Changing vegetation due to higher elevations An area of caribou migration routes Caribou lichen - slow growing, returns after a forest fire or in open areas, and is a necessary food source for caribou 98 С South - High elevation of geological feature Sub-arctic tundra landscape Scenic view to north of distant mountain ranges in Alaska and Yukon 103 С North - Little Gold Creek scenic view Views to the southeast into the valley system connecting to the Yukon River Hydrology of the region 105 A South Top of the World 360-degree view Welcome to the TH traditional territory Information for ToW Highway travellers History of the TH - the safekeeping of the TH songs by the Alaska TH during the disruption of traditional practices by Klondike Gold Rush and the return of the songs in modern times; the impact on the TH when the international border was established separating TH in Alaska from TH in Yukon Map of extent of TH lands Ongoing traditional practices, hunting and harvesting Traditional stewardship of the land - protocol for walking on the land is to not disturb sensitive resources Alaska border crossing information - view of Alaska/Yukon border crossing Yukon and Alaska time zone differences Highway map The natural environment of the ToW travelling from sub-arctic condition through a transition to the dense spruce forest of the Yukon River valley at Dawson
+View Storyline Evidence 87.5 В South Sixty Mile Road Historic access to placer mining Information: Sixty Mile Access Road limitations 19th century placer mining Intergenerational continuity in claims ownership and active mining Mining practices and reclamation regulations - changing practices over time The evolution of the ToW from trail to wagon road to improved Highway Road construction to support mining - extension of ToW led to increased economic activity through placer mining and tourism Glacier Creek Trail and Roadhouse Placer mining and its connection to paleontology Discourage vehicle access to Sixty Mile Road 94 С North - Baldy Mountain/Mount Nolan scenic views Changing vegetation due to higher elevations An area of caribou migration Caribou harvesting - connection to TH culture Caribou lichen - slow growing, returns after a forest fire or in open areas, and is a necessary food source for caribou Co-management of Forty Mile Caribou herd: a grassroots story that crosses the border 98 С South - High elevation of geological feature Sub-arctic tundra landscape Birds and Birding: common and rare species to view; one of the few places in Yukon to see Rock Ptarmigan Scenic view to north of distant mountain ranges in Alaska and Yukon TH perspectives on land management and land use in each of the landscape types (from tundra to forest); mountain to valley; etc.) and the economic opportunities associated with land management (e.g. mining) Winter conditions on the highway, including snow cover depths, drifting snow, and the norms of the winter season along the highway 103 С North - Little Gold Creek scenic view Views to the southeast into the valley system connecting to the Yukon River Hydrology of the region Highway maintenance - as a seasonal highway, what is required to open and maintain the highway; who works on the highway; and how is snow and erosion dealt with each year

+105 A South Top of the World 360-degree view Welcome to the TH traditional territory Information for ToW Highway travellers History of the TH - the safekeeping of the TH songs by the Alaska TH during the disruption of traditional practices by Klondike Gold Rush and the return of the songs in modern times; the impact on TH when the international border was established separating TH in Alaska from TH in Yukon; family connections across the border; and what the border means to the people of the region today Map of extent of TH lands, identifying TH key sites and place names (using Hän language where appropriate) Ongoing traditional practices, hunting and harvesting Traditional stewardship of the land - protocol for walking on the land is to not disturb sensitive resources Alaska border crossing information - view of Alaska/Yukon border crossing Yukon and Alaska time zone differences Highway map The outstanding experience of traveling the highway: the changing conditions in light, climate and ecology.
+The natural environment of the ToW travelling from sub-arctic condition through a transition to the dense spruce forest of the Yukon River valley at Dawson 105KM- border D - Information for ToW Highway travellers - 511 Information - Information stop at 105KM